(FICTION 6,870 words) (BACK TO HOME PAGE)

 Add a sexclusivity clause and Cat would have absolutely no objection.

-He snapped out of it: “Stay!
-Live with me.
-Be my love.”
+He snapped out of it: “Stay with me!
+Let’s live together!”

 She sat quietly.
 Her thoughts were tangled.